Discover Guadeloupe : Current issues

 Guadeloupe's economy is based on traditional sectors such as tourism (11% of GDP), agriculture, agro-processing and fishing.
 Other growth sectors are gaining in importance, such as renewable energies, construction in tropical environments, waste, water, sanitation, digital, communication, cultural and creative industries, as well as personal services and the "silver economy" with the aging of the population.

 Imports of goods and products here are much higher than exports.
 The archipelago's historical sugarcane and banana crops account for the bulk of European Common Agricultural Policy subsidies.
 While rum export sales continue to grow, Guadeloupe bananas are struggling to hold their own against international competition.
-Exports have fallen by 8% in 2022.
+Exports fell by 23% in 2023.
 Production vulnerable to increasingly threatening weather conditions.
 Faced with these various pressures, producers are organizing and pooling their efforts to stand out from the crowd.

-In addition, many farmers in the archipelago are trying to return to a more traditional and sustainable mode of production, such as agroforestry or a return to the Creole garden as in the olden days...
-The aim is to move away from expensive imported produce with a larger carbon footprint and move towards food self-sufficiency.
+In addition, many farmers in the archipelago are trying to return to a more traditional and sustainable mode of production, such as agroforestry or a return to the Creole garden as in the days of the ancients...
+The aim is to move away from imported products, which are often expensive and have a larger carbon footprint, and to move towards food self-sufficiency.
 Eggplants, zucchinis, tomatoes, squash, avocados, spirulina, oyster mushrooms, melons, sweet potatoes, coffee, cocoa, vanilla...
-All grown in Guadeloupe!
+Yes, all these products grow in Guadeloupe!

 Other important but fragile economic sectors

-The tertiary sector is predominant in Guadeloupe, accounting for 83% of jobs in 2020 (source INSEE).
-Public administration, health, education and social action employ many Guadeloupeans (more than 40% of jobs in 2020).
+Commerce is the main sector of activity in Guadeloupe.
+Public administration, health, education and social action employ many Guadeloupeans (37% of jobs in 2023).
 The importance of public administration dates back to departmentalization in 1946 and the opening up of recruitment in the 1960s-1970s.
-Public service was then presented as a "republican ideal", but the recruitment of Hexagonians to hierarchically high positions and the departure of Guadeloupeans to the Hexagon to be recruited there fostered tensions.
+Public service was then presented as a "republican ideal", but the recruitment of Hexagonians to hierarchically high positions and the departure of Guadeloupeans to France to be recruited there, encouraged tensions.

-The construction sector is also an important part of Guadeloupe's economy, with more than 7,200 employees in 2022, working mainly on public works, roads and other networks.
+The construction sector is also an important part of Guadeloupe's economy, with over 7,500 employees in 2023, working mainly on public works, roads and other networks.
 At half-mast since 2014, the construction and public works sector has shown signs of recovery since 2018, with orders for major projects (construction of the new university hospital and airport extension).
 But the health crisis, rising raw material prices and labor shortages have slowed activity.
 The sector is also having to reinvent itself to reduce its carbon footprint and adapt to new environmental construction standards.

 Directly linked to the hotel-restaurant sector, the fishing industry, already in difficulty, was severely impacted by the health crisis.
 A difficult period that highlighted the lack of infrastructure and the aging fleet.
 Over the past few years, local authorities and European subsidies have tried to address these issues.
 Despite this, the sector is still in the throes of restructuring, and is now having to cope with rising fuel prices, the increasing scarcity of fish and the profession's lack of appeal to young people.